 Artificial intelligence evolves so quickly that it is no longer confined to a single mode of understanding.
 It now sees, listens, reads, and interprets simultaneously.
 This transformation is driven by multimodal AI, which understands and generates not only different types of data (text, images, audio, and video), but also their combination.
 The market for multimodal AI is projected to be over $6 billion by 2032.
 This isn’t just a tech upgrade; it’s an inflection point in how companies solve problems, engage customers, and compete.
-As it becomes more widely implemented, the importance of leaders knowing how and where multimodal AI can bring value to their organization increases.
+As it becomes more widely implemented, leaders are turning to AI consultancy services to understand where multimodal AI can bring value to their organization.

 This article explores multimodal AI examples across various business sectors and examines the tangible impact it’s already making on business performance.

 In AI, modality refers to the data types.
-Multimodal AI is an AI system capable of processing and generating multiple data types, including text, images, audio, and video.
-Instead of just looking at a data source, multimodal AI can develop a more complete sense of what’s happening in a given situation by incorporating images, sounds, and the written word.
+Multimodal AI is a combination of machine learning frameworks that can simultaneously process and understand multiple data types, including text, images, audio, and video.
+Unlike Unimodal AI, which considers only a single data source, multimodal AI (e.g., Gemini, GPT-4o) can develop a more comprehensive understanding of a given situation by integrating images, audio, and text.

 It is like human perception of the world.
 For example, when a doctor makes a diagnosis about a particular disease, they don’t depend on just one piece of information.
 What they take into account, then, are wide ranges of authors which cover at the same time: